jenavarrob/genetic-algorithm_lua/README.md

 This project shows a simple implementation of genetic algorithm for finding the maximum of a given function.

+## Genetic Algorithm (GA)

+Evolutionary algorithms are computational methods to find optimal solutions based on evolution.
+In other words, this methods iteratively improve solutions applying biological evolutionary principles.
+Evolutionary algorithms relate to different methods like genetic algorithm, evolutionary strategies, genetic programming, etc. which use the same following evolutionary principles to obtain “good enough” solutions by:
+  * creating a population of data structures that represent solutions
+  * evolving populations by changing those solutions, combining them to create new ones, and, on average,
+  * making the better-suited survive and the worst-suited perish.

+Genetic algorithms (GAs) use the genetic operators selection, mutation, crossover and elitism.
+GAs were first introduced by John H. Holland in 1975.
+Sinde then, many researchers have made notably contributions to improve the theoretical foundations and applications of GAs.
+Among them, David Goldberg published in 1989 the book "Genetic Algorithms in search, optimization, and machine learning" and Zbigniew Michalewicz in 1998 published the book "Genetic Algorithms + Data Structures = Evolution Programs".

+ GAs general methodology:
+ 1. Identification of a suitable representation scheme to solve the problem.
+ 2. Determine the fitness measure
+ 3. Determine the parameters and variables for controlling the algorithm, number of chromosomes (M), percentage of elitism (probability of reproduction pr), probabilities of crossover (pc) and mutation (pm),
+ 4. Criterion for terminating the process: maximal number of generations (G) or threshold for convergence of the population

+## GA lua-code

 ## How to run:
 ```
 $ lua test_genetic_algorithm.lua